Capital Markets Analyst

 As we talked before, the deal has to be priced fairly and preferably make both sides happy.
 For pricing a deal, capital markets have to consider what the company wants to get and what investors are willing to pay.
 The communication between the two sides goes back and forth until the agreement is reached, or until company decides that it doesn’t want to proceed with the offering because it is unfavorable for them.
 Remember that the market always has more power than the company since they’re buyers.

-You will have to help company present their story to investors.
-This is done through so called road shows.
+You will have to help companies present their story to investors.
+This is done through so-called road shows.
 A road show is nothing more than an organized set of meetings where the company meets with the main potential investors and presents their story to them.
 An investment bank serves as a coordinator between the two.

 Finally, you will be working together with the fellow investment banking analysts, research, and sales force in creating pitch books and sales memos.
 Pitch books are created in order to show your client how great your bank is, that you’ve done research regarding their situation, and to present your valuation models.
 On the other hand, sales memos are created as a supporting document to sales force.
 So when they speak to the institutional investors and try to convince them to buy a certain security, they can have all the relevant information and arguments at one place.